 Lawn

-Green grass adds year-round color to your garden, provides a natural look and is a nice change from plants and borders.
-In addition, a lawn is a soft surface on which children can play and you can enjoy the sun in the summer.
-Another important advantage is that rainwater on a lawn can easily sink into the subsoil.
-It thereby replenishes groundwater and helps prevent soil dehydration and flooding.
-There is also a lot of life to be found under the grass, for example earthworms.
-They provide fertile soil, clean up plant debris and are food for birds.
+Green grass adds color to your garden all year round, creates a natural look, and is a nice change from plants and borders.
+What's more, a lawn is a soft surface on which children can play and you can enjoy the sun in summer.
+Another important advantage is that rainwater can easily sink into the ground on a lawn.
+This replenishes groundwater and helps prevent soil drying out and flooding.
+There is also a lot of life to be found under the grass, such as earthworms.
+They ensure fertile soil, clear away plant debris, and provide food for birds.

-When establishing a lawn, start with the soil.
-Remove tough weeds, stones and plant roots and dig up the soil about 30 cm.
+When laying a lawn, start with the soil.
+Remove tough weeds, stones, and plant roots, and dig the soil to a depth of about 30 cm.
 Is the soil sandy?
 Then add (lawn) fertilizer and nutrients.
-To heavy clay soil add peat or sand.
-You can improve the structure with garden soil and use a rake to make the soil smooth and flat.
-To strengthen the soil walk it for a while.
-Wet the soil well before sowing.
+Add peat or sand to heavy clay soil.
+You can improve the structure with garden soil and use a rake to smooth and level the soil.
+To firm up the soil, walk over it briefly.
+Wet the soil thoroughly before sowing.

-To build a lawn, you can choose between seeding grass or laying sod.
-Sowing grass is quick and easy, but it does take a little longer before you have a lawn in the garden.
-Laying sod, on the other hand, produces faster results, but is a somewhat more time-consuming job.
-The best time to lay a lawn is in the spring or fall.
-This is because that is when the grass grows best.
+When laying a lawn, you can choose between sowing grass seed or laying turf.
+Sowing grass seed is quick and easy, but it takes a little longer before you have a lawn in your garden.
+Laying turf, on the other hand, produces faster results, but is a more time-consuming job.
+The best time to lay a lawn is in spring or fall, as this is when grass grows best.

-Seeding grass is a lot cheaper than laying sod.
+Sowing grass is a lot cheaper than laying turf.

 Difficulty

-Establishing a lawn is not difficult, but you have to take some time.
+Laying a lawn is not difficult, but you do need to take your time.

 Maintenance

-To keep a beautiful green lawn, it is important to maintain it properly.
-For example, you remove moss in the spring (scarifying), you can sow bare spots with grass seed, you lime and fertilize the lawn and in the spring, summer and fall you mow your lawn regularly for a beautiful green lawn.
+To maintain a beautiful green lawn, it is important to take good care of the grass.
+Remove moss in the spring (scarifying), sow grass seed in bare patches, lime and fertilize the lawn, and mow your lawn regularly in the spring, summer, and fall to ensure a beautiful green lawn.

 Flooding

-In a garden with a lawn, rainwater can drain into the ground and replenish groundwater.
+In a garden with a lawn, rainwater can seep into the ground and replenish the groundwater.

 Heat stress